maxreinartz/PWAATDocs/README.md

 ## License

-This project is licensed under Creeper76's Software License.
+This project is licensed under Max Reinartz's Software License.
 Check the LICENSE file for more.